 DinoLytics Accessibility – Powered by WAVE

-WebAIM has partnered with Pope Tech to develop an enterprise level accessibility reporting system based on WAVE.
+WebAIM is collaborating with Pope Tech to develop an enterprise level accessibility reporting system based on WAVE.
 The DinoLytics subscription-based service will provide powerful, economical tools, such as site spidering/crawling, platform organization and administration, custom dashboards, and more to give you the powerful data needed to put you in control of your accessibility efforts.

 Pope Tech is looking for initial partners to help drive the development and features of DinoLytics.